harshrs641/mykharcha/README.md

 It is very difficult to track and record your everyday spending and incomes in paper, isn't it?
 But we need to do it so often, let's think of a better way to do it.

-Used - Phone Authentication with auto OTP verification
+Used - Phone Authentication with auto OTP verification,
        Firebase as the backend
        Flutter SDK for UI design